susanBuck/notes/05_Laravel/13_Databases_Production.md

 When it asks for your password, use the MySQL password you just grabbed from the motd output.

-Run the `SHOW DATABSES;` command to see what databases exist on your server (there should be 3 default ones):
+Run the `SHOW DATABSES;` command to see what databases exist on your server (there should be 3 default ones).
+Don't forget that every SQL Command has to end with a semi-colon.

 ```bash
 mysql> SHOW DATABASES;